 Nutrition and giving the body what it needs to play a role in everybody’s mood- sober or not.
 Changing your diet can with the right vitamins and minerals change the physiology of our brains.
 Natural food has so much power in it.
 Long ago medications and pharmaceuticals did not exist as a duct-tape solution.
 Unfortunately, pills control health in the 21st century, but that’s okay if we know the truth behind food and health.
 Healthy fruits and vegetables will always remain superior to the local burger chain.

 Those who have poor dietary habits have been seen as prone to relapse- there is a correlation.
 Lacking in food and specific nutrients can easily change the mind’s rationale.
 Eating frequent and healthy meals can help avoid this so cravings do not make themselves more prominent.
 Nutrition during the detox process is a way to start off this recovery thing the right way with a full tank upstairs.
 Everybody struggles when they’re running on fumes.
 We’ve got this one life to live, might as well take care of ourselves in the best capacity we can.
 Recovery gives us a whole lot of living to do, might as well do it right.

 Detoxing and THEN Eating Right

 Recovery from addiction and alcoholism is a long road, but one that is worth battling every step of the way.
 Adding a nutritious gameplan to your recovery program can help you recover faster and with a healthier mind and body.
-If you or your loved one is ready to leave substance dependency behind and start this way of life, please call 1-800-982-5530 or visit www.restoredetoxcenters.com.
-Our teams of specialists are waiting by to help figure out what treatment options are best for sending your life is a comfortable direction that you can proudly stand behind.
+If you or your loved one is ready to leave substance dependency behind and start this way of life, please call 1-858-293-1363 or visit https://restoredetoxcenters.com.
+Our teams of specialists are waiting by to help figure out what treatment options are best for sending your life in a comfortable direction that you can proudly stand behind.